Round and Resilience-Optimal Approximate Agreement on Trees and Block Graphs: Round-Optimal Protocol for Trees

-Next, we need to establish that the honest parties join $\realAA$ with well-defined values $i$. \begin{lemma} Let $k_{\max}$ denote the number of vertices in the longest path $\pathh$ that an honest party joins $\treeAA$ with.
+Next, we need to establish that the honest parties join $\realAA$ with well-defined values $i$. \begin{lemma} Let $k_{\max}$ denote the number of vertices in the longest path $\pathh$ that an honest party joins $\treeAA(\tree)$ with.
 Then, every honest party obtains an integer value $i$ satisfying $1 \leq i \leq k_{\max}$. \end{lemma} \begin{proof} The assumptions of \Cref{lemma:treeAA-graded} ensure that honest parties' paths $\pathh$ are non-empty, hence $\projection_{\pathh}(v_{\inputt})$ is well-defined.
 Then, since $\pathh$ contains $k \leq k_{\max}$ vertices denoted by $(v_1, v_2, \ldots, v_k)$, every honest party obtains a vertex $v_i = \projection_{\pathh}(v_{\inputt})$ such that $i$ is an integer satisfying $1 \leq i \leq k_{\max}$. \end{proof}

-In order to show that $\treeAA$ achieves $1$-Agreement and Validity, we need to discuss the properties for the integer values $\closestInt(j)$ obtained by the honest parties. \begin{lemma} In line 2, the honest parties obtain values $j$ such that the resulting integer values $\closestInt(j)$ are $1$-close and within the range of their values $i$. \end{lemma} \begin{proof} By Lemma~\ref{lemma:well-defined-overthinking}, the honest parties obtain well-defined real values $i$, and then they simultaneously invoke $\realAA(1)$.
-Now, Theorem~\ref{theorem:real-values-aa} applied with $\varepsilon=1$ guarantees that the honest parties obtain $1$-close real values $j$ that lie within the range of the honest values $i$.
-Finally, \Cref{remark:agreement-helper} implies that the rounded values $\closestInt(j)$ are still pairwise within distance~1, and \Cref{remark:validity-helper} implies that each $\closestInt(j)$ lies in the honest range of values $i$, as claimed. \end{proof}
+In order to show that $\treeAA(\tree)$ achieves $1$-Agreement and Validity, we discuss the properties for the integer values $\closestInt{j}$ obtained by the honest parties in \Cref{lemma:closest-int}.
+Afterwards, \Cref{lemma:treeAA-outputs} translates these guarantees back to the original input space tree $T$. \begin{lemma} In line 2, the honest parties obtain values $j$ such that the resulting integer values $\closestInt{j}$ are $1$-close and within the range of their values $i$. \end{lemma} \begin{proof} By \Cref{lemma:well-defined-overthinking}, the honest parties obtain well-defined real values $i$, and then they simultaneously invoke $\realAA(1)$.
+Now, \Cref{theorem:real-values-aa} applied with $\varepsilon=1$ guarantees that the honest parties obtain $1$-close real values $j$ that lie within the range of the honest values $i$.
+Finally, \Cref{remark:combined} implies that (1) the rounded values $\closestInt{j}$ are still pairwise within distance~1, and (2) each $\closestInt{j}$ lies in the honest range of values $i$, as claimed. \end{proof}

-We can now translate the $1$-Agreement and Validity guarantees of \Cref{lemma:closest-int} back to the original tree input space.

-\begin{lemma} The honest parties’ outputs $v_{\closestInt(j)}$ are $1$-close vertices in the convex hull of the honest inputs $v_{\inputt}$. \end{lemma}
+\begin{lemma} The honest parties' outputs are $1$-close vertices in the convex hull of the honest inputs. \end{lemma}